Maxwell Frost: Early life

-Frost was born on January 17, 1997, to a Puerto Rican woman of Lebanese descent and a Haitian father.
+Frost was born on January 17, 1997, to a Puerto Rican mother of Lebanese descent and a Haitian father.
 His biological mother had several children.
-He was adopted as an infant; his adoptive mother is a special education teacher who migrated to the United States from Cuba in the Freedom Flights, and his adoptive father is a musician from Kansas.
+He was adopted from birth; his adoptive mother is a special education teacher who migrated to the United States from Cuba in the Freedom Flights, and his adoptive father is a musician from Kansas.
 He reconnected with his birth mother in June 2021.

 Frost attended Osceola County School for the Arts in Kissimmee, Florida.
-As of June 2022, he is enrolled as a student at Valencia College.
+In high school, he was part of the Technology Student Association.
+He attended Valencia College, but did not graduate.
+For nearly a decade, Frost participated in the cadet program of the Civil Air Patrol, attaining the rank of cadet major.

 Early career

 Frost has been organizing since around 2012, when he was active with Barack Obama's 2012 presidential campaign.
 He also volunteered with the Newtown Action Alliance, an organization created in response to the Sandy Hook Elementary School shooting.
 He has identified Occupy Wall Street, the Columbine High School massacre, the killing of Trayvon Martin, and the Orlando nightclub shooting as events that affected his thinking.
 He later volunteered for Bernie Sanders, Hillary Clinton, and Margaret Good.

 Frost survived an incident of gun violence at a Halloween event in Downtown Orlando in 2016.

 Frost was an organizer with the American Civil Liberties Union and worked to support Florida's 2018 Amendment 4 and to pressure Joe Biden to stop supporting the Hyde Amendment in 2019.
 He was the national organizing director for March for Our Lives.
 In November 2021, Frost was arrested at a voting rights rally in Lafayette Square led by William Barber II and Ben Jealous.